-Metro, in partnership with Caltrans (District 7), will conduct a series of workshops with the I-710 Task Force over the course of the next six to eight months to accomplish these overarching goals.
-The first meeting of the

-I-710 Task Force is scheduled for Monday, September 13, 2021, from 6:00 pm - 8:30 pm (via Zoom).
+In partnership with Caltrans (District 7), Metro will conduct a series of workshops with the I-710 Task Force over the next six to eight months to accomplish these overarching goals.
+The first meeting of the I-710 Task Force is scheduled for Monday, September 13, 2021, from 6:00 pm - 8:30 pm (via Zoom).
 This process will be modeled upon Metro's 2021 Goods Movement Strategic Plan (GMSP) that brought together a robust and diverse set of key stakeholders, including GCCOG, through a third-party facilitated workshop setting to develop a shared vision and set of objectives, strategies, and outcomes to advance Metro's priorities of social equity, environmental sustainability, and economic vitality for LA County.

-On July 7, 2021, the GCCOG convened a special meeting of their Board of Directors and Executive Committee to discuss current policy considerations, regulatory issues, and funding opportunities for the I-710 South Corridor and other highways in the sub-region.
-Metro, Caltrans, SCAG, Port of Los Angeles, and Port of Long Beach participated at this event.
-As a result of this discussion, the GCCOG Board and Executive Committee resolved to create an I-710 Ad-Hoc Committee to return to the GCCOG with recommendations regarding the future of the project.
+On July 7, 2021, the GCCOG convened a special meeting of their Board of Directors and Executive Committee to discuss current policy considerations, regulatory issues and funding opportunities for the I-710 South Corridor and other highways in the sub-region.
+Metro, Caltrans, SCAG, Port of Los Angeles, and Port of Long Beach participated.
+As a result of this discussion, the GCCOG Board and Executive Committee resolved to create an I-710 Ad Hoc Committee to return to the GCCOG with recommendations regarding the future of the project.

-Metro will work with the GCCOG to share information and will host "joint sessions" at key intervals over the next six months to help receive feedback from the GCCOG I-710 ad hoc committee, share discussion, and incorporate their findings into the 710 Task Force's recommendations.
-At the end of the process, the Task Force will report back to the Metro Board on its findings and make recommendations as to the scope of its investment plan that will realize the refreshed Purpose and Need of the I-710 South Corridor.
-A detailed work plan for the I-710 Task Force is included in Attachment E.
+Metro will work with the GCCOG to share information and will host "joint sessions" at key intervals over the next six months to help receive feedback from the GCCOG I-710 Ad Hoc Committee, share discussion, and incorporate their findings into the I-710 Task Force's recommendations.
+At the end of the process, the Task Force will report back to the Metro Board on its findings and make recommendations on the scope of its investment plan to realize the refreshed Purpose and Need of the I-710 South Corridor.
+A detailed work plan for the new I-710 Task Force is included in Attachment C.